AntXinyuan/antxinyuan.github.io/academic.md

 ## 🔥 News
 - 06/2025: 🎉 One paper is released on arXiv.
-- 05/2025: 🎉 One cooperative paper is released on arXiv.
+- 05/2025: 🎉 One cooperative paper is released on arXiv (accepted by NeurIPS 2025).
 - 05/2024: 🎉 One cooperative paper is released on arXiv (accepted by NeurIPS 2024).
 - 03/2024: 🏆 I’m becoming a Ph.D. student at [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.ac.cn).
 - 02/2024: 🎉 One paper is accepted by CVPR 2024.